Recovery Bounds on Class-Based Optimal Transport: A Sum-of-Norms Regularization Framework: Acknowledgements

-The framework in \eqref{eq:framework} is useful, especially when the source samples $\by_i^s$ are readily assigned to different classes and the optimal transport is additionally required to map the points within each class to identical or similar points in the target domain.
-In this case, we may set $R_{l,k} = 0$ if $\by^s_l$ and $\by^s_k$ are in different classes, otherwise set $R_{l,k} = k_s(\by^s_l, \by^s_k)$ for a suitable (differentiable) kernel $k_s$.
+As mentioned, the kernel coefficients $R_{l,k},S_{l,k}$ are related to the prior knowledge of the components.
+For example if a perfect knowledge of the components in the source domain is available, we may set $R_{l,k} = 0$ if $\by^s_l$ and $\by^s_k$ belong to different components (classes), otherwise set $R_{l,k} = k_s(\by^s_l, \by^s_k)$ for a suitable (differentiable) kernel $k_s$.
 On the target side where no class information is ordinarily provided, we may set $S_{l,k} = k_t(\by^t_l, \by^t_k)$ for a suitable kernel $k_t$ of choice.
-The framework also allows one to use different penalty hyperparameters $\lambda_1$ on the rows, and $\lambda_2$ on the columns by incorporating them into $R$ and $S$ respectively.